shahidulmahmood/netflix-data-pipeline-azure/README.md

-# Dynamic Data Ingestion Pipeline with Azure Data Factory (ADF)

 ## Overview

-This project demonstrates a **scalable and dynamic data ingestion pipeline** using **Azure Data Factory (ADF)** to retrieve multiple datasets from GitHub repository and storing them into **Azure Data Lake** storage account.
+This project demonstrates how to build a **modular**, **scalable**, and **dynamic data ingestion pipeline** using **Azure Data Factory (ADF)** to retrieve datasets from **GitHub** and store them in **Azure Data Lake Storage Gen2**.
+It lays the foundation for a complete **ETL pipeline** aligned with the **Medallion Architecture**, enabling clean separation of raw, refined, and curated data layers (**Raw → Bronze → Silver → Gold**).

-It is designed using **parameterization** and **control flow** activities like `ForEach`, `Web Activity`, and `Set Variable`, following best practices for building **reusable, dynamic ingestion solutions**.
+The pipeline leverages **parameterization**, **Web Activity-based validation**, and **ForEach control flow** to dynamically ingest multiple files without requiring manual updates to the code or pipeline.

 ---

-## Skills Demonstrated
+## This project will cover the following

-- Azure Data Factory pipelines
+ 1) ### Leverage Azure Data Factory to:
-- Dynamic parameterization (file name, folder name)
-- External data ingestion using HTTP GET from GitHub
-- Azure Data Lake Gen2 – configured with hierarchical namespace
+      - Create Azure Data Lake – configured with hierarchical namespace
-- JSON-driven ingestion logic using `ForEach`
+      - External data ingestion using HTTP connection with GitHub
+      - Dynamically ingests data from GitHub using 'ForEach' logic
+      - Validates file existence
+      - Writes files to structured folders in Azure Data LakeAzure Data Factory
 - Pipeline control using Web Activity and Set Variable
 - Modular, scalable ETL architecture based on Medallion principles (Raw → Bronze → Silver → Gold)

 ---

-## Architecture

-### Visual Representation

-# ✅ Azure Data Factory: Dynamic GitHub to Data Lake Ingestion Pipeline
+## 1) Azure Data Factory: Dynamic GitHub to Data Lake Ingestion Pipeline

-### 🔍 Goal:
+### Goal:
 Build a reusable pipeline that:
 - Validates file existence
 - Dynamically ingests data from GitHub